How IoT Is Changing B2B Business Models

 IoT offers the opportunity to transform potential one-time buyers into long-term, repeat customers through recurring business models.

 As we reach a point where almost anything can be sold as a service, manufacturers will use IoT sensor data collection to launch pay-as-you-go and subscription-based services that create more sustainable revenue streams.
-We may even see IoT product manufacturers charge for the service and volume of data processed, rather than for the hardware itself.
+We may even see IoT product manufacturers charge for the service and volume of data processed – rather than for the hardware itself.

-Achieving better digital experiences for customers requires business to business organizations to solve the complexity of the sales ecosystem, and these B2B subscriptions will only survive if they provide clear customer value, whether that’s convenience, or simplifying the B2B purchase process.
+Achieving better digital experiences for customers requires business to business organizations to solve the complexity of the sales ecosystem.
+These B2B subscriptions will only survive if they provide clear customer value – whether that’s convenience or simplifying the B2B purchase process.

 Machine learning provides a means for B2B organizations to transform IoT sensor data into actionable insight.

 Machine learning will help manage and automate elements of the buying process, as well as providing invaluable insight to sales teams through assessing buyer habits over time and predicting order preferences and quantities.

 Of course, machine learning comes with its own challenges.
 Business-to-business organizations will need to develop or purchase analytical software and algorithms that can extract actionable insight from the vast amount of data IoT will generate.

-Overcoming IoT Challenges
+Overcoming IoT challenges.

 IoT provides the opportunity to get closer to customers than ever before, but becoming a genuinely customer-centric organization will require businesses to establish the right structures, processes, and practices to support innovation and digital experimentation.